Shoplifters/gamepicker/README.md

 ## Build

 Install make and SBCL for your system.
 Then simply run `make` in the `gamepicker` directory and you should be off to the races!
-Note that you will need to rename the executable from `gamepicker` to `gamepicker.exe` if you are compiling on Windows.